-The purpose of this discussion in the light of Ballard is to demonstrate that when, as here, a party claims that a law imposes a substantial burden upon the exercise of the party's religious beliefs, and where, as here, there is absolutely no evidence and in fact absolutely no suggestion that the party's claim is insincere, the Court should give considerable deference to the party's claim that the law imposes a substantial burden upon the exercise of his or her religious beliefs.
+The purpose of this discussion in the light of Ballard is to demonstrate that when, as here, a party claims that a law imposes a substantial burden upon the exercise of the party's religious beliefs, and where, as here, there is absolutely no evidence and in fact absolutely no suggestion that the party's claim is insincere, the Court should give very high deference to the party's claim that the law imposes a substantial burden upon the exercise of his or her religious beliefs.
+The Tenth Circuit did not give that high deference to the Little Sisters' claim, and their decision should therefore be reversed.